wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 ##Next steps
 For more information about ASP.NET Web Forms, see [Learn About ASP.NET Web Forms](http://www.asp.net/web-forms) on the ASP.NET web app and [Windows Azure Tutorials and Guides](/documentation/services/web-sites/#net).

-This tutorial was based on the MVC tutorial [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) written by Rick Anderson (Twitter [@RickAndMSFT](https://twitter.com/RickAndMSFT)) with assistance from Tom Dykstra and Barry Dorrans (Twitter [@blowdart](https://twitter.com/blowdart)).
+This tutorial was based on the MVC tutorial [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Web App](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) written by Rick Anderson (Twitter [@RickAndMSFT](https://twitter.com/RickAndMSFT)) with assistance from Tom Dykstra and Barry Dorrans (Twitter [@blowdart](https://twitter.com/blowdart)).

 Please leave feedback about what you liked and what you would like to see improved, not only about the tutorial itself but also about the products that it demonstrates.
 Your feedback will help us prioritize improvements.
 You can also request and vote on new topics at [Show Me How With Code](http://aspnet.uservoice.com/forums/228522-show-me-how-with-code).